Family Bank: Branch network

 In February 2021, the bank opened its 92nd networked brick-and-mortar branch, in the Nairobi neighborhood called Eastleigh.
-At that time Family Bank maintained branches in 34 out of Kenya's 47 counties.
+At that time, Family Bank maintained branches in 34 out of Kenya's 47 counties.

 Governance

 The chairman of the board of directors is Wilfred D. Kiboro, one of the non-executive directors.
-Rebecca Mbithi serves as the chief executive officer – designate.
+Nancy Njau is the chief executive officer, effective 2 January 2024.